nhost/hasura-backend-plus/docs/api.md

 ### Change Password Request

 Request to change password.
-This endpoint is active if env var `LOST_PASSWORD_ENABLE=true`.
+This endpoint is active if env var `LOST_PASSWORD_ENABLED=true`.

 ::: warning
 This endpoint will always return HTTP status code 204 in order to not leak information about the database.